Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Utah State Stats and Trends

-- This year, the Aggies have two against the spread wins in four games as an underdog of 7 points or more.
+- Utah State has played 13 games, with nine wins against the spread.

-- Utah State's games this year have hit the over on six of 13 set point totals (46.2%).
+- This year, the Aggies have two ATS wins in four games as an underdog of 7.5 points or more.

-- When Utah State scores more than 25.9 points, it is 9-1 against the spread and 10-0 overall.
+- Utah State's games this season have hit the over on six of 13 set point totals (46.2%).

-- In games that Utah State amasses more than 387.8 yards, the team is 7-2 against the spread and 8-1 overall.
+- Utah State is 9-1 against the spread and 10-0 overall in games when it scores more than 25.9 points.

-- The Aggies have turned the ball over 19 times this season, three more turnovers than the Beavers have forced (16).
+- This season the Aggies have turned the ball over 19 times, three more than the Beavers' takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.